-- Implement the provisions of this policy in accordance with Protocol 4: Supervising Investigations. - 2.
-Monitor investigative files to determine if all necessary actions were taken in the investigation, and direct any necessary follow-up.

-- 3. Prepare a report outlining whether patrol reports sent to the investigative unit comply with the patrol report protocol. - Meet every other month with division commanders to discuss quality and compliance of patrol reports with the protocol and refer reports to commander for review and redrafting if necessary. - 5.
-Meet quarterly with the city and county attorney's offices to discuss and review problematic cases. - 6.
-Meet quarterly with probation and prosecution to ensure the History of Domestic Violence Summary (see Appendix
+- 1. Implement the provisions of this policy in accordance with Protocol 4: Supervising Investigations. - 2.
+Monitor investigative files to determine if all necessary actions were taken in the investigation, including whether the department's language access policy was followed, and direct any necessary follow-up. - 3.
+Prepare a report outlining whether patrol reports sent to the investigative unit comply with the patrol report protocol. - 4.
+Meet every other month with division commanders to discuss quality and compliance of patrol reports with the protocol and refer reports to commander for review and redrafting if necessary. - 5.
+Meet quarterly with the city and county attorney's offices to discuss and review problematic cases.